furbo1/create-react-register-login/readme.md

 ## Quick Start

-To create a new project with `create-react-register-login`, run:
+To create a new project with `create-react-auth-nav`, run:

 ```
-npx create-react-register-login
+npx create-react-auth-nav
 ```

 This command creates a new directory called "react-register-fullstack" with the fullstack setup.
 Navigate into your new project directory to get started: